Native woodland regeneration project BIN21

 Project Information:

-Native woodland regeneration project BIN21 is a Human-Induced Regeneration (HIR) project located in the Maranoa region of Queensland, approximately 40km north-west of the town of Bollon.
-Registered in March 2022, the project covers a substantial area of roughly 6,469 hectares within the Mulga Lands bioregion.
+Native woodland regeneration project BIN21 is a Human-Induced Regeneration (HIR) project located approximately 35 kilometers north of the rural town of Bollon in southern Queensland.
+Registered in March 2022, the project covers a significant area of 6,468 hectares within the Maranoa and Balonne region.
+The project's alphanumeric code "BIN21" and its geographic coordinates align closely with the Bindebango station aggregation, a pastoral holding historically associated with large-scale grazing and early carbon farming initiatives.